 - PCPs are responsible for coordinating the member's physical and behavioral health care, including making referrals to behavioral health practitioners when necessary. - PCPs must adhere to screening and evaluation procedures for the detection and treatment of, or referral for, any known or suspected behavioral health problems or disorders.
-Practitioners should follow generally-accepted clinical practice guidelines for screening and evaluation procedures, as published through appropriate professional societies and governmental agencies, such as the National Institute of Health. - To assist in making appropriate referrals, providers can access Superior's behavioral health assessment tools online at: www.SuperiorHealthPlan.com/providers/resources/behavioral-health.html. - PCPs are required to send the behavioral health provider initial and quarterly (or more frequently if clinically indicated or court ordered) summary reports of the member's physical and behavioral health status.
+Practitioners should follow generally-accepted clinical practice guidelines for screening and evaluation procedures, as published through appropriate professional societies and governmental agencies, such as the National Institute of Health. - To assist in making appropriate referrals, providers can access Superior's behavioral health assessment tools online visit Superior's Behavioral Health webpage. - PCPs are required to send the behavioral health provider initial and quarterly (or more frequently if clinically indicated or court ordered) summary reports of the member's physical and behavioral health status.
 The report must include, at a minimum: - Behavioral health medications prescribed. - Behavioral health medication effects reported during PCP visits and information about physical health conditions and treatments that may affect behavioral health conditions and treatments.